IPSL-AID: Generative Diffusion Models for Climate Downscaling from Global to Regional Scales: Abstract

 \section{Abstract}

 { Effective adaptation and mitigation strategies for climate change require high-resolution projections to inform strategic decision-making.
 Conventional global climate models, which typically operate at resolutions of 150 to 200 kilometers, lack the capacity to represent essential regional processes.
 IPSL-AID is a global to regional downscaling tool based on a denoising diffusion probabilistic model designed to address this limitation.
-Trained on ERA5 reanalysis data, it generates 0.25° resolution fields for temperature, wind, and precipitation using coarse inputs and their spatiotemporal context.
+Trained on ERA5 reanalysis data, it generates 0.25$^{\circ}$ resolution fields for temperature, wind, and precipitation using coarse inputs and their spatiotemporal context.
 It also models probability distributions of fine-scale features to produce plausible scenarios for uncertainty quantification.
 The model accurately reconstructs statistical distributions, including extreme events, power spectra, and spatial structures.
 This work highlights the potential of generative diffusion models for efficient climate downscaling with uncertainty estimation.}

-\policy{{ IPSL-AID is a generative tool designed for climate downscaling—from the global to the regional scale—developed through a collaboration between computer scientists, AI/ML specialists, and climatologists.
-This interdisciplinary team offers a multidimensional perspective that balances computational efficiency, statistical rigor, and physical consistency, thereby making this work accessible to researchers across these fields. }}
+\policy{{ IPSL-AID is a generative tool designed for climate downscaling—from the global to the regional scale—developed through a collaboration between computer scientists, AI/ML specialists, and climate scientists.
+This interdisciplinary team offers a multidimensional perspective that balances computational efficiency, statistical rigor, and physical consistency, hence making the work accessible to researchers across these fields. }}

 \end{Frontmatter}